-The judging panel for the 2018 Scottish Marine Aquaculture Awards has been has been selected for its breadth of knowledge of the varied aspects of the UK aquaculture industry and includes well-known figures chosen to provide insights from both industrial and academic perspectives.
-Although largely based in Scotland, many of the panel members bring valuable international experience to bear, which is essential for putting the achievements of the British aquaculture industry into a wider context.
+The judging panel for the 2020 Aquaculture Awards has been has been selected for its breadth of knowledge of the varied aspects of the aquaculture industry and includes well-known figures chosen to provide insights from both industrial and academic perspectives.
+The panel members bring valuable international experience to bear, which is essential when considering the achievements of the aquaculture industry in a global context.

 This year’s judges consist of

 Alex Adrian, Aquaculture Operations Manager, Crown Estate Scotland

 Martin Gill, Head of Aquaculture and Fisheries, Lloyd’s Register

 Rob Fletcher, Senior Editor of The Fish Site and Sustainable Aquaculture Magazine

 Susan Tinch, Event Manger, Aquaculture UK